Applib-OpenHarmony/SmartWatchThree/README.md

 ## Conclusion:
-smart watch three calculates Number of steps walked, Calories burned, fetches date and time and weather details based on location and notifications.
+Smart watch three calculates Number of steps walked, Calories burned, fetches date and time and weather details based on location and notifications.